Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 - When you run `jasmine`, we now get the failure message:
 ```
 Failures:
-1) A string containing 4 letters should have a length greater than 5
+1) A string should have a length greater than 5
   Message:
     Expected 4 to be greater than 5.
   Stack:
     Error: Expected 4 to be greater than 5.
         at <Jasmine>
-        at UserContext.<anonymous> (/Users/brookeangel/Code/jasmine-practice/spec/string.spec.js:13:25)
+        at UserContext.<anonymous> (/Users/brookeangel/Code/jasmine-practice/spec/string.spec.js:13:27)
         at <Jasmine>
 ```
 - Remember our last failing test?
 This one has a more helpful error message, because it tells us exactly what's wrong: "Expected 4 to be greater than 5."
 Oops! `WORD.length` is 4 - let's provide a different value so that our test passes: